Overview

 RIT-T consultation responses

-Transgrid have engaged in a consultation process following publication of the PSCR and PADR to provide industry and stakeholders with the opportunity to provide feedback on the credible options presented, issues addressed, proposed methodology and preferred option outcomes.
+Transgrid have engaged in a consultation process following publication of the PSCR, PADR and Supplementary Report to the PADR to provide industry and stakeholders with the opportunity to provide feedback on the credible options presented, issues addressed, proposed methodology and preferred option outcomes.

 • In response to the PADR, we received submissions from two parties throughout the six-week consultation period: EnergyCo and Tesla.